nathanb01/pyne/docs/theorymanual/spatial_solvers.rst

-The Arbitrarily High Order Transport Method of the Nodal type (AHOTN) is a class of methods that was developed based on physical intuition for providing accurate solutions to the SN transport equations on optically thick cells.
-As the AHOTN methods are based on taking transverse moments of the SN equations, they are also referred to as transverse moment based (TMB) method.
+The Arbitrarily High Order Transport Method of the Nodal type (AHOTN) is a class of methods that was developed based on physical intuition for providing accurate solutions to the :math: `S_{N}` transport equations on optically thick cells.
+As the AHOTN methods are based on taking transverse moments of the :math: `S_{N}` equations, they are also referred to as transverse moment based (TMB) method.

 TMB methods can derived for an arbitrary expansion order Λ denoting the expansion